AnjaliNanaware/email-writer/README.md

     * Click "Load unpacked" and select the `email-writer-ext` directory.

 Once both the backend and the extension are running, the extension should be able to interact with email platforms and communicate with the backend API to provide email writing assistance.

-**Note:** This is a high-level overview based on the provided file structure.
-Specific setup instructions and API details might be found in further documentation or within the code itself.